-The Foster-Grant House at 39 Summer Street was built in 1717 and has many well-preserved original First Period elements.
+The Foster-Grant House at 39 Summer Street is believed to have been built in 1717 and has many well-preserved original elements.
 Summer beam construction and reused shadow molded sheathing on the attic door are the architectural highlights of this house.

 Early history of the house

 “Nathaniel Knowlton sold a small lot of seventeen rods to James Foster, Oct.
 25, 1717 (35: 63).
 Jacob Foster conveyed the same apparently to William Foster, June 3, 1741 (84: 17).
 Rebecca Sutton, widow, and Abigail Foster, single woman, conveyed to Ephraim Grant, house and land, three rods fifteen links on the Lane, reserving to Joseph Wait, the east half of dwelling, June 30, 1826 (243: 252).
 This is known as the Grant house.”

 Deacon Jacob Foster lived in the house built by his father Reginald on the south side of the Ipswich River near the stone bridge The house was given by Reginald Foster at his death to Deacon Jacob, his son.
 Among Jacob’s children were James, born 12 Nov.
 1682.

 James Foster married Anna Cross 15 May, 1706-7, but left no issue.
 His will, dated 20 April, and proved 6 May, 1751, gives the use of his estate, valued at £165 to his wife Anna during her life, afterwards to the children of his brothers Jacob, Abraham and Joseph, and brother-in-law John Caldwell.
 His widow was published to Benjamin Fowler, of Rowley, 23 July, 1756.

 The MACRIS site states that James Foster was the first postmaster, but that was a different James Foster, born in 1716.

 - T.F.
 Waters, Ipswich in the Mass.
 Bay Colony, vol. I, p.420